nicolamahon/OralCareForTheElderly/README.md

 - building an online database and successfully linking it to the app
 - the fact that the app is so robust and looks quite professional

+<b><i>NOTE:</i></b> As the content of this app has been written and provided to us by Dental Tech Group for the purposes of this project, this GitHub repository will be made private after this assignment has been graded.

+That's it, we hope you enjoy the app and perhaps find it a useful tool.

+<b>CONTRIBUTORS</b><br>
+- Aaron Byrne (DT228)
+- Nicola Mahon (DT228)
+- Bevin Murray (Dental Tech Group)

-<b>Below are a selection of screenshots from <i>some</i> of the content on the mobile app, showing a typical navgation through the content: </b>
+<hr><b>Below are a selection of screenshots from <i>some</i> of the content on the mobile app, showing a typical navgation through the content: </b>

 ![landing_page](/screenshots/landing_page.png?raw=true "landing_page")
 ![login](/screenshots/login.png?raw=true "login")